lsst-dm/dmtn-056/dataunits.rst

     .. py:method:: expand(findfunc, values)

-        Transform a dictionary of DataUnit instances from a dictionary of DataUnit "values".
+        Construct a dictionary of DataUnit instances from a dictionary of DataUnit "values".

         :param findfunc: a callable with the same signature and behavior :py:meth:`Registry.findDataUnit` or :py:meth:`DataUnitMap.findDataUnit`.